About Walking in Mallorca

 National parks routes

-Soller is a hub for mountain walkers in this area and you can find many classic hikes from this town.
-The popular ‘Barranc de Biniaraix’ walk takes you through a gorge that descends 800m down through the dramatic landscape.
+Other popular hikes are the ‘Barranc de Biniaraix’ walk takes you through a gorge that descends 800m down through the dramatic landscape.
 Another more advanced path is the Torrent del Pareis but can be a dangerous climb depending on the water flow of the river, not one for the faint-hearted and definitely best to check the situation of the river before going.

 Serra Llevant (Llevant Natural Park)